Get all the latest data for Canberra

 Which neighborhoods in Canberra with lots of problems I should avoid and why?

-Here are the main problems affecting each of these Canberra areas:
+Here is the main problem affecting each of these areas:

-• Oversupplied Belconnen tower precincts: too many similar investor-owned apartments competing for the same tenants.
+• Belconnen town centre towers - too many similar investor-owned units competing for the same tenants.

 Buying a property in the wrong neighborhood is one of the mistakes we cover in our list of risks and pitfalls people face when buying property in Canberra.